amberstar/State/Docs/GetStarted.md

 - hook in to the encoding and decoding process, so you can read and write additional data during decoding and encoding if needed.
 - manage the versioning and migration of the models if and when needed.

-##Adding the code files and State framework to your project.
+##Adding the code files and STState framework to your project.

-####Adding the State  framework to your project
+####Adding the STState  framework to your project

 ####Using Carthage